Fonds 341 Marion Hill fonds

 Scope and content:

-The series consists of a series one small black photograph album, 7 x 11 in. with scrollwork on the front cover.
-It containing 111 photographs which document the life of Marion Heller from about age 9 to age 30.
-It covers her life in Beaverlodge, White Rock and Victoria, and includes May Day activities in White Rock, the family in White Rock, the Heller farm, activities with friends at the farm, camping at Lake Saskatoon with the CGIT, picnics at the Halcourt Picnic grounds, teaching at Elmworth and McKenzie School, Dorothy Patterson’s wedding, Ed Heller’s enlistment in World War II, Robert in the Air Force, Marion in Normal School, her Normal School Instructors, and traveling home from Edmonton via Athabaska with four other girls from Beaverlodge and Grande Prairie.
+The series consists of a series one small black photograph album with scrollwork on the front cover.
+It contains 119 photographs which document the life of Marion Heller from about age 9 to age 30.
+It covers her life in Beaverlodge, White Rock and Victoria, and includes May Day activities in White Rock, the family in White Rock, the Heller farm, activities with friends at the farm, camping at Lake Saskatoon with the CGIT, picnics at the Halcourt Picnic grounds, teaching at Elmworth and McKenzie School, Dorothy Patterson’s wedding, Ed Heller’s enlistment in World War II, Robert in the Air Force, Marion in Normal School, her Normal School Instructors, and traveling home from Edmonton via Athabasca with four other girls from Beaverlodge and Grande Prairie.
+There are also Grade 9 High School Entrance examinations in mathematics, science, health education, English language and literature, and general knowledge, gathered when she was teaching at Elmworth School.

 File / item list